BETTER ACCESS TO HOSPITALS, AMBULANCES, DOCTORS & DENTISTS

 - Investing an extra $1.3 billion in freeing up beds in hospitals by providing more aged care, disability and rehab beds outside hospitals.

-- Investing an additional $120 million in public dental ($40m a year), to reduce the current two-year waiting list for treatment.
+- Investing an additional $120 million in public dental ($40m a year), to reduce the very long waiting list for treatment.

 - Higher wages for all public health workers, by lifting the public sector wage cap.